AOEpeople/Aoe_AmazonCdn/README.md

 ## TODO
 - Finish refactoring (merge Aoe_AmazonCdn_Model_Cache_Facade and Aoe_AmazonCdn_Model_Cdn_Adapter, better ideas?)
-- Switch from custom implementation of Amazon S3 interaction in Aoe_AmazonCdn_Model_Cdn_Connector and Aoe_AmazonCdn_Model_Cdn_Adapter to official Amazon SDK.
-Because custom implementation is less reliable then official SDK and can stop working basically at any time in the future
 - Tag all the things, to get rid of dev stability.